reductstore/homepage/_posts/2022-12-18-3-ways-stora-data-for-computer-vision-applications.md

 applications.
 However, it may require additional setup and configuration, and may be more complex to use than a file system.

-Reduct Storage is a specialized time series database for blobs of data in AI/ML applications.
+ReductStore is a specialized time series database for blobs of data in AI/ML applications.
 It is designed to address the challenges of data reduction and availability.
 It is a good option if you need to store data on an edge device, and if you want to use advanced features such as a real-time disk quota and high performance.